 The Chance to Experience a Winter Wonderland in Zion National Park

-Enjoy Holiday Activities
+Enjoy Holiday and Winter Activities

 If you’re planning a winter visit ahead of the holidays, you’ll have plenty of ways to celebrate the season during your trip.

 The Dickens’ Christmas Festival is another unique holiday activity.
 The London of the 19th century comes alive in Southern Utah.
-Stroll through Olde English shops, chat with characters dressed in elaborate period costumes, sample tasty holiday treats, and more.
+Stroll through Olde English shops, chat with characters dressed in elaborate period costumes, sample tasty holiday treats, and explore interactive exhibits and activities for children, making it a memorable experience for kids and families.

 You can also start your holiday shopping or pick up some unique souvenirs at the many stores and art galleries in Springdale, Utah, just outside of Zion’s South Gate.